pySam1459/R6Analyser/README.md

 - `-v` / `--verbose`: Print additional information to the console (0-3).
 - `-d` / `--delay`: The delay in seconds before the program starts capturing the game window.
 - `-s` / `--save`: File to save the game data, either a JSON or XLSX file.
-- `--append-save`: Whether to append the game data to the save file or overwrite it.
+- `--append-save`: Whether to append the game data to an existing save file or overwrite it.
 - `--upload-save`: (WIP) Uploads the round data to a Google Sheet.
 - `--test`: (Debugging) Runs the OCR engine for a single instance of each region and prints the output to the console.
 - `--cpu`: (NOT recommended) Use the CPU for OCR instead of the GPU.